nbroeking/Foundations/HW3/fixed/QUESTIONS.md

 will cause \_id to have duplicate values.

-####B. Some product ids are not being produced This problem is related to the
+####B. Some product ids are not being produced
-above problem.
+This problem is related to the above problem.
 When two threads both get assigned a product with the same id then the next step is to increment the value.
 They will both increment the value at the same time thus making \_id go up two values instead of one.
 Essentially for every duplicate product id there will be a missing product id.

-####C. Producer and consumer tight loop on their run method This is a waist of
+####C. Producer and consumer tight loop on their run method
-resources and even though it doesn't lead to any noticeable problems it will cause the computer to waste cpu cycles checking on the status of the queue.
+This is a waist of resources and even though it doesn't lead to any noticeable problems it will cause the computer to waste cpu cycles checking on the status of the queue.
 The solution is to use conditional variables to block the thread until that condition has been satisfied.

-####D. Memory Barrier
+####D. Java Memory Barrier
 The java environment is designed for optimization, because of this the size of the queue is cached for each of the threads.
 Because of this the producers will never push the poison onto the queue because they think the queue is full.

 ```Java